envi-idl/ExtraTasks/README.md

 - XTClassicISODATAClassification: This task wraps the ENVI Classic version of ISODATAClassification which has some different parameters compared to the newer ISODATAClassificaton task.

+- XTIARRCalibration: This task performs IARR Calibration on an input image.
+Please see the ENVI documentation for more on data calibration and why this is an important step of the process for image analysis.
+Here is a link:

 ### Image Transforms